boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ## What is Blech?

-Blech is a language, that is specifically designed for embedded, reactive, safety- and realtime-critical programming.
+Blech is a language, that is specifically designed for safety- and realtime-critical, reactive, embedded programming.
 The cornerstones of Blech are its model of computation (MoC) and its simple integration with C.
-Being a new language it can profit from the progress in programming languages in the past 4 decades.
+Being a new language it profits from the progress in programming languages in the past 4 decades.
-With its domain focus it can be designed to guarantee important properties via the compiler.
+With its domain focus it is designed to guarantee important properties via the compiler.

 ### The Blech model of computation